huggingface/distil-whisper/training/README.md

 For example, the above three datasets all have splits for the German language.
 Thus, if distilling a Whisper model for German, it would be wise to use a combination of the three datasets during training, in order to cover at least three distinct domains
 (audiobooks, crowd-sourced speech, parliament recordings).
-You may wish to use a combination of open-source datasets, or a combination of open-source and individually owned datasets.
+You may wish to use a combination of open-source datasets, or a combination of open-source and individually owned datasets to cover multiple distributions and domains.

 ## 2. Initialisation